-In a previous post, I shared my Better than Ihop’s Blueberry Syrup recipe.
+In a previous post, I shared my Blueberry Syrup Recipe.
 And, if you are a long-time reader, you know that every Thursday night it’s breakfast night at my house.
 The reason for this is because a) it’s a good break from dinner-time “disagreements” over trying to get the kids to eat their vegetables and b) it’s a budget friendly meal.

 The syrup is super easy to make and in this video below, I’m going to show you how to make it with honey since that’s something that’s been requested frequently.

 On any given weekend, you can find us eating some of the recipes from the breakfast section or testing new recipes to share with you.
 Something I love about testing our breakfast recipes is that I can also freeze them so the kids can have a homemade breakfast in minutes on a rushed morning.
 All I have to to is pop them in the toaster oven and top them with a drizzle of this delicious pancake.
 Breakfast in minutes and out the door they go!

 I chose to make this strawberry syrup because they are available nearly year round.
 And of course, you can make this syrup with frozen berries too!
 Making this the ultimate year-round recipe!
 On a cost saving note: this is also the perfect recipe to use up those overly ripe berries you’ve had in your fridge for a little too long.
 Repurposing them into this strawberry syrup will extend the life of your berries and save you money on wasted food.